-The Company has evaluated subsequent events through April 27, 2016, the date which the financial statements were available to be issued.
-There were no events noted that required disclosure in these financial statements.
+The Company has evaluated subsequent events through May 2, 2017, the date which the financial statements were available to be issued.
+There were no events noted that required disclosure in these financial statements except as disclosed in Note 5.

 ATTACHMENT A